hdphilip/OP_25_Oled_Display/README.md

 Notice the lines of code I added:

 Line 23  import socket
 Line 31  UDP_IP = "127.0.0.1"
 Line 32 UDP_PORT = 28003
 Line 33 sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)
 Line 92  sock.sendto(metatext, (UDP_IP, UDP_PORT))

 Save the changes

-Also make sure you put the font file in the same directory as Tag_oled_op25_3_0.py
+Also make sure you put the font file in the same directory as Tag "display type of file".py

 just put it in the same dir as icemeta.py

 Very important!!!!
-Delete the icemeta.pyc file, a new one will be created next run time.
+**Delete the icemeta.pyc file, a new one will be created next run time.
-If not, look at the error output file to see what went wrong
+If not, look at the error output file to see what went wrong**

 NOTES:
 the display drivers were a real pain at first..